Arsenal's most expensive signings ever

 Ozil joined the club to much fanfare in 2013 / Chloe Knott - Danehouse/GettyImages

-There isn't a signing in Arsenal's history that generated as much buzz as Ozil's arrival at the end of the 2013 summer transfer window.
+There isn't a signing in Arsenal's history that generated as much buzz as Mesut Ozil's arrival at the end of the 2013 summer transfer window.
 Life was sweet for Gooners over that brief period.

 After beating Tottenham 1-0 in the north London derby on 1 September, the Gunners announced the addition of the Real Madrid playmaker the following day.
 Ozil arrived with a lofty reputation and certainly didn't disappoint supporters.